joshsusser/refraction/README.md

     $ script/plugin install git://github.com/pivotal/refraction.git

+It can also be used as a gem:

+    $ gem install refraction

 In `environments/production.rb`, add Refraction at or near the top of your middleware stack.

     config.middleware.insert_before(::Rack::Lock, ::Refraction, {})